eslint/eslint/docs/rules/one-var.md

 }
 ```

-When configured with an object as the first option, you can individually control how `var`, `let`, and `const` are handled.
-The following patterns are not considered warnings when the first option is `{var: "always", let: "never", const: "never"}`
+When configured with an object as the first option, you can individually control how `var`, `let`, and `const` are handled, or alternatively how `uninitialized` and `initialized` variables are handled (which if used will override `var`, `let`, and `const`).

+The following patterns are not considered warnings when the first option is `{ var: "always", let: "never", const: "never" }`

 ```js
 function foo() {